sachinym/Github-Advanced-Security/Getting-Started.md

 Your virtual machine is your workhorse throughout the workshop.
 The lab guide is your roadmap to success.

+## Exploring Your Lab Resources

+To get a better understanding of your lab resources and credentials, navigate to the **Environment Details** tab.

 1. To get the lab environment details, you can select the **Environment Details** tab.

     ![Picture1](./images/2nd.png)